-(b) Uj Fall pper division: WINTER SPRING Junior Year Physics 100 Physics 110 Biology 101 A Math 110A Physics 100C Physics 120A Biology 117 OA Physics 130B Biology 102 Biology 106 Physics 153 Mathematics 120 is recommended.
+FALL WINTER SPRING

+Junior Year

+Physics 100A Physics 100B Physics 100C

+Physics 110A Math 110A Physics 120A

+Biology 101 Restricted Elective Biology 117

+Senior Year

+Physics 130A Physics 130B Biology 102

+Physics 120B Physics 131 Biology 106

+Chemistry 140A Chemistry 140B Physics 153

+Chemistry 143A Chemistry 131

-Physics Major With Specialization in Earth Sciences The upper-division program consists of the standard physics major augmented by Earth Sciences 101, 102, 103, 120, and SIO 256A.
-If necessary, the senior physics laboratory requirements may be modified by arrangement with the Department.
+Physics Major with Specialization in Earth Sciences The upper-division program consists of the standard physics major augmented by Earth Sciences 101, 102, 103, 120, and SIO 256A.
+If necessary, the senior physics laboratory requirements may be modified by arrangement with the department.
 See "Earth Sciences."

-Noncontiguous Minor in Physics (Revelle College) Students majoring in fields other than the sciences may arrange noncontiguous minor programs in physics by consulting with the Physics Department.
-Examples of such programs are the following: 1.
-Mathematics 2D, 110A; Physics 110A, 130A-B-C 2.
-Mathematics 2D, 110A; Physics 110A, 130A, 160, 161 3.
-Mathematics 2D-E; Physics 100A-B-C, 120A 4.
-Mathematics 2D-E; Physics 110A-B, 140A-B.
+Noncontiguous Minor in Physics (Revelle College) Students majoring in fields other than the sciences may arrange noncontiguous minor programs in physics by consulting with the Department of Physics.
+Examples of such programs are the following:

+- 1. Mathematics 2D, 110A; Physics 110A, 130A-B-C

+- 2. Mathematics 2D, 110A; Physics 110A, 130A, 160, 161

+- 3. Mathematics 2D-E; Physics 100A-B-C, 120A

+- 4. Mathematics 2D-E; Physics 110A-B, 140A-B.

-Because of the large number of mathematics prerequisites required for physics courses, students who elect noncontiguous minors in the field of physics may find it desirable to supplement the noncontiguous minor by devoting some of their free elective time to additional courses in physics.
+Because of the large number of mathematics prerequisites required for physics courses, students who elect noncontiguous minors in the field of physics find it desirable to supplement the noncontiguous minor by devoting some of their free elective time to additional courses in physics.
 The Graduate Program The Department of Physics offers curricula leading to the Master of Science and Doctor of Philosophy degrees.
 Entering graduate students are required to have a sound knowledge of undergraduate mechanics, electricity and magnetism; to have had senior courses or their equivalent in atomic and quantum physics, nuclear physics, and thermodynamics; and to have taken upper-division laboratory work.
 An introductory course in solid-state physics is desirable.
 Master's Degree Program Requirements for the Master of Science degree can be met according to Plan II (comprehensive examination).
-(See Graduate Studies: The Master's Degree.)
-The comprehensive examinaton is identical to the first-year written examination for Ph.D. students.
-A list of acceptable courses is available in the Physics Department office.
+(See "Graduate Studies: The Master's Degree.")
+The comprehensive examination is identical to the first-year written examination for Ph.D. students.
+A list of acceptable courses is available in the Department of Physics office.
 There is no foreign language requirement.
-Doctor's Degree Program The Ph.D. program consists of three components: graduate courses, apprenticeship in research, and thesis research.
-In addition, opportunities for teaching are provided.
-The Department has developed a flexible program which provides a broad, advanced education in physics while at the same time giving students opportunity for emphasizing their special interests.
+Doctoral Degree Program The Ph.D. program consists of three components: graduate courses, apprenticeship in research, and thesis research.
+In addition, opportunitites for teaching are provided.
+The department has developed a flexible program which provides a broad, advanced education in physics while at the same time giving students opportunity for emphasizing their special interests.
 Entering students are assigned a faculty adviser to guide them in their program.
 Many students spend their first year as teaching assistants or fellows and begin apprentice research in their second year.
 After two years of graduate study, or earlier, they complete the departmental examinations and begin thesis research.
 Typically, thesis work takes two or three years.
-There is no foreign-language requirement.
+There is no foreign language requirement.
 Entrance Testing An entrance test covering undergraduate physics is given to entering graduate students during registration week, for the purpose of enabling the faculty to give them better guidance in their graduate work.
 Performance on this test has no bearing on the students' status in graduate school.
-First-Year Written Examination Students are required to take a written examination after completing one year of graduate work at UCSD.
+First-Year Written Examination Students are required to take a written examination after completing one year of graduate work at UC San Diego.
 The examination is on the level of material usually covered in undergraduate courses and the following first-year graduate physics courses.
-It is offered twice a year, at the beginning of the Fall and Spring quarters, and lasts two days, four hours per day.
+It is offered twice a year, at the beginning of the fall and spring quarters, and lasts two days, four hours per day.
 The examination may be repeated once, the next time it is offered.
 First Year Graduate Courses Fall:

 Physics 200A (Theoretical Mechanics) Physics 203A (Adv.
-Classical Electrodynamics) Aathematics 210A (N
+Classical Electrodynamics)

 Mathematics 210A (Mathematical Methods)

 Winter: